gbmhunter/SerialFiller/README.md

 ````

 On a typical Linux system, this will install the static library `libSerialFiller.a` into `/usr/local/bin` and the header files into `/usr/local/include/SerialFiller` (a directory is created inside `/usr/local/include` as not to pollute the system folder space).

+This command does not install the unit tests or examples.